RoopkumarD/mgallery/README.md

 ## Features

 - Combine images (PNG, JPEG) and text files into a single HTML file
-- Add or replace datetime metadata of images with current datetime
 - Add or replace note metadata of images with a given note
-- Read datetime and note metadata of images
+- Read note metadata of images
 - Supports multiple input files and directories

 ## Usage: